 Lee was a veteran of World War I, having served in the U.S. Army.
 For many years, he was employed with an ice plant in Monessen.
 Later, he spent eight years with the Pennsylvania Department of Transportation.
 He was a member of the Thomas McKee American Legion Post 28 in Monessen.

-Sadly, at the age of 53, Gwendolyn died in the Charleroi-Monessen Hospital on May 7, 1967.
+Sadly, stricken with cancer of the abdomen and colon at the age of 53, Gwendolyn died in the Charleroi-Monessen Hospital on May 7, 1967.
 Her obituary was published in the Valley Independent.
 Following a funeral led by Rev. Joseph C. Rial Jr., of Monessen's First Methodist Church, she was interred at the Howe Cemetery in Coal Center, Washington County, also known as "Long Branch."
 Several weeks after her death, her fellow church class members paused in tribute to her memory, following a short reading by class teacher Mrs. Raymond Scales.
 In a short article, the Independent said Gwendolyn had been "a faithful class member and officer."
 [Find-a-Grave]

 Lee survived his wife by a baker's dozen of years and moved to a new home at 731 Tyrol Boulevard.
 As his health failed, he was admitted to Mon Valley Hospital.
 He succumbed there at the age of 83 in Sept.
 1980.
 An obituary in the Independent noted that Rev. Howard W. Greenfield, of the family church, officiated at the funeral service.